The Alliance Against Depression

 The Alliance Against Depression Easy Guide provides an overview of the stages to establish and run a local Alliance.

-To learn more about the Alliance Against Depression and how you can be involved, visit https://phexchange.wapha.org.au/AAD or contact the AAD Coordination Centre directly using the following contact details.
+To learn more about the Alliance Against Depression and how you can be involved, visit Primary Health Exchange or contact the AAD Coordination Centre directly using the following contact details.

-If you would like to have your say on the health of your community, please feel free to share your thoughts via the Better health, together link.
+If you would like to have your say on the health of your community, please feel free to share your thoughts via the Better health, together.

-Find out more about the activities of local Western Australian Alliances by clicking on one of the four AAD pillars below.
+Find out about the activities of local Western Australian Alliances by visiting Primary Health Exchange.